 SDC and FILOC revenue varies based on the level of new development, so it is difficult to accurately forecast the amount of money that will be available from these sources.
-For example, Oover the past fivethree fiscal years, SDC and FILOC revenue has been lower than in previous periods, averageding only approximately \$170,00011,100 per year (in 20072012 dollars).
-Based on an assumption that the easing of the recent national recession and the opening of the new light rail line in 2015 will result in at least a slight increase in development activity in the future, The projected revenue from these sources SDCs and FILOC over the next 22 years is estimated to be \$3.75 million745,600, with \$444,500 already in hand from past FILOC collections, for a total of nearly \$1.2 million.
+For example, over the past three fiscal years, SDC and FILOC revenue has been lower than in previous periods, averaging only approximately \$11,100 per year (in 2012 dollars).
+Based on an assumption that the easing of the recent national recession and the opening of the new light rail line in 2015 will result in at least a slight increase in development activity in the future, the projected revenue from SDCs and FILOC over the next 22 years is estimated to be \$745,600, with \$444,500 already in hand from past FILOC collections, for a total of nearly \$1.2 million.